Hanqaqa/SDR_Hacking/README.md

 In electronics and telecommunications, modulation is the process of varying one or more properties of a periodic waveform, called the carrier signal, with a modulating signal that typically contains information to be transmitted.
 Most radio systems in the 20th century used frequency modulation (FM) or amplitude modulation (AM) for radio broadcast.

-The three main modulation methods used today are:
+The main modulation methods used today are:

 ### Analog Modulation